Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/duplicating/screw.rst

 There are strict conditions about your profile selection when you want to use this tool.
-You must have at least one open line or open profile, giving Blender the starting Vector for extrusion, angular vector and height. (e.g. a simple edge, a half circle, etc...).
+You must have at least one open line or open profile, giving Blender the starting Vector for extrusion, angular vector and height. (e.g. a simple edge, a half circle, etc.).
 You need only to ensure that at least one reference line has two "free" ends.
 If two open Lines are given, Blender will not determine which of them is the vector, and will then show you an error message,